Monsters of the American Cinema

 • Peter "Pup" Miller

 Straight.
 The son of Remy's late husband.
-Pup's an aspiring filmmaker, but little more than a skinny kid with a camcorder for now.
-At home with Remy, he shares his late father's quippy sense of humor and fidgety nerves.
-You wouldn't recognize the carefree bully he becomes when he's around his friends, though.
-He sprouts a little chin stubble.
+Smart, uncertain, he's an aspiring filmmaker, though still just a kid with a camcorder.
+At home, he shares his late father’s quippy humor and restless energy.
+Around his friends, he's something else entirely.

 Character Age